Girvin History, Family Crest & Coats of Arms

 Girvin Settlers in United States in the 20th Century

-- Harry Girvin, aged 28, who emigrated to the United States from Uddingston, in 1901
+- Harry Girvin, aged 28, who immigrated to the United States from Uddingston, in 1901

 - Charles Girvin, aged 26, who landed in America, in 1907

-- John Girvin, aged 22, who emigrated to America from Glasgow, Scotland, in 1909
+- John Girvin, aged 22, who immigrated to America from Glasgow, Scotland, in 1909

 - Robert Girvin, aged 57, who settled in America from London, England, in 1909